ilijalichkovski/application-guide-uwcmk/index.md

 ---

 The steps below outline the procedure of using the SurveyMonkey Apply platform.
 The process consists of registering an account and verifying your eligibility, followed by filling out personal information, selecting a preferred language of application, and finally, filling out your answers and essays.
 Upon completion, it is **crucial** that you submit your application, as outlined in **Step 8: Submit**.
-Even after completing every section, the Macedonian National Committee will not be able to read yor application unless you submit it to us.
+Even after completing every section, the Macedonian National Committee will not be able to read your application unless you submit it to us.

 Let's start!